 This speech is actually pretty tragic, because of Uncle Charlie's optimistic youth; it is also a turning point for Little Charlie, as she goes from optimism to seeing the world as a foul, hypocritical place.

-In The Karate Kid Daniel took an injury to his leg and leaving him out of the final match.
+In The Karate Kid Daniel took an injury to his leg, leaving him out of the final match.
 Everyone said that Daniel did great and shouldn't think that removing himself because of such an injury is a sign of weakness.
-Daniel makes a plea to Miyagi that even though he almost made it to the tournament finals if he didn't face Johnny in the final match he would never have balance with the Cobra guys or in his relationship with Ally.
-This was an effective lesson to Miyagi that his student finally understood his training.
+Daniel makes a plea to Miyagi that even though he almost made it to the tournament finals if he didn't face Johnny in the final match he would never have balance with the Cobra guys or in his relationship with Ally, or in himself.
+That was an effective lesson to Miyagi that his student finally understood his training.

 In The Matrix Revolutions, Neo gives a rather brief, but effective, one to Smith, when the latter demands to know why Neo persists in fighting him.